-The original version of the concrete prism method RILEM AAR-3 was initially developed by RILEM following an international trial.
-This trial showed that the method can reliably differentiate reactive and nonreactive combinations for a range of aggregate compositions from around the world.
-The test was published as a draft for comment in Materials and Structures in 2000 [1].
-AAR-3 was further developed and amended by RILEM following comments on the draft and the experience of the European PARTNER programme [2] and the storage conditions in the revised RILEM AAR-3 method [3] are similar to those given in ASTM C1293 [24].
-AAR-3 is part of a suite of test methods for aggregate reactivity developed by RILEM; the combined use of this suite of tests for aggregate assessment is described in RILEM AAR-0 [4].
+The 60 °C concrete prism method RILEM AAR-4.1 [1] was initially developed by RILEM following an international trial.
+This trial showed that the method can reliably differentiate reactive and non-reactive combinations for a range of aggregate compositions from around the world.
+It also takes into account the experience of the European PARTNER programme [2].
+It is part of a suite of test methods for aggregate reactivity developed by RILEM; the combined use of this suite of tests for aggregate assessment is described in RILEM AAR-0 [3].
+The RILEM AAR-11 method is developed from an AFNOR performance test for concrete mixtures [6, 7] and is based on the aggregate test method RILEM AAR-10 [4].

-Based on research input [5] and the basic principle of RILEM AAR-3 [3], the current performance test method RILEM AAR-10 has been developed for testing of aggregate combinations together with various binder combinations (i.e. composite cements or CEM I cements + supplementary cementitious materials; SCMs).
-Performance testing of concrete durability properties offers an alternative to prescriptive specification-based regulations, but needs to be adopted together with adequate testing acceptance criteria and within a system of conformity assessment, including suppliers' responsibility of declaration of product characteristics.
-Examples of adoption of some of the principles in this document into national provisions are provided in Ch.
-9.
+The 60 °C performance test method RILEM AAR-11 has been developed for testing aggregate combinations together with various binder combinations (i.e. composite cements or CEM I cements + supplementary cementitious materials; SCMs).
+Performance testing of concrete durability properties including the resistance to alkali-silica reaction offers an alternative to prescriptive specification-based regulations, but needs to be adopted together with adequate acceptance testing criteria and within a system of conformity assessment, including suppliers' responsibility of declaration of product characteristics.
+Examples of adoption of some of the principles in this document into national provisions are provided in Sect.
+10.